 - Shut down the Mac (Apple > Shut Down).

-- Connect the Mac to another Mac using a FireWire or Thunderbolt cable (unfortunately this trick does not work with USB).
+- Connect the Mac to another Mac using a Thunderbolt cable (if your Mac is old enough you might be able to use Firewire cable).
+Uunfortunately this trick does not work with USB.

 - Start up your Mac and hold down the T key while it boots.